- About Us

 These scholarships and fellowships may be offered as funding becomes available; follow links to most recent announcements but please be aware that requirements may change:

-- Oregon Sea Grant Summer Scholars Program for Undergraduates - Next deadline: Spring 2014
+- Oregon Sea Grant Summer Scholars Program for Undergraduates - Program on hold for 2014.
+Please check back in early 2015.

 - Robert E. Malouf Marine Studies Scholarship - Next deadline: Summer 2014